ScottWales/swc-climatedata/_episodes/03-performance.md

 As much as possible do the same operation on every grid point, avoid conditionals

 > ## Example: Loop access patterns
-{: .callout}
+> Let's look at different ways of iterating over loops {: .callout}

 ### Full memory